 - This is a great way to use up extra strawberries, or berries that are just about to turn.
 It is an especially great family activity if you live in an area where you can pick your own fresh strawberries when they are in season!

-- If your slow cooker cooks unevenly (as some of mine do) lifting your slow cooker pot out of the heating element and rotating it 180 degrees before putting it back in will help to even things out.
-I try to do this about half way through the cooking time.
+- If your slow cooker cooks unevenly (as some of mine do), lifting your slow cooker pot out of the heating element and rotating it 180 degrees before putting it back in will help to even things out.
+I try to do this about halfway through the cooking time.
 Just beware that the pot will be HOT!
 Pot holders are a must!

 Equipment